RolS73/vaccineDB-public/readme.txt

 POST ​			/vaccine			-Registers a new vaccine
 GET			​/vaccine​/{id}			-Returns the vaccine of the input id.
 DELETE			​/vaccines/{id}			-Deletes the vaccine of the input id.

-GET 			​/vaccine_data			-Lists every available Vaccine type.
-PUT			​/vaccine_data			-Updates an entry or saves a new one with input data.
-POST 			/vaccine_data			-Inserts a new vaccine type into the database.
-GET 			/vaccine_data​/{id}		-Returns the vaccine type with the selected id.
-DELETE 			/vaccine_data​/{id}		-Deletes the vaccine type with the selected id, and removes all instances/references to it in the database.

 GET			/vaccinationpoint		-Lists every registered vaccination point.
 PUT			​/vaccinationpoint		-Updates an entry or saves a new one with input data.